MetanoKid/coding-scars/_drafts/memory-manager-1.md

 000B6088:  CD:CD:CD:CD:CD:CD:CD:CD:CD:CD:CD:CD:CD:CD:CD:CD  ................
 {% endhighlight %}

 Please note that the addresses in the left column will change on each execution.
 The first byte in the first row has the address `0x000B6058`, and we're displaying 16 bytes per row.
 Each byte in the row would have offsets `+00`, `+01`, ..., `+0F` from the pointer in the left column.
-Let's illustrate this by adding a header row:
+Let's illustrate this by manually adding a header row:

 {% highlight text %}
            00:01:02:03:04:05:06:07:08:09:0A:0B:0C:0D:0E:0F